luraess/ml-landslide/README.md

 # ML² - machine learning on landslide
-Julia-based workflow to predict where landslides are most likely to occur in Canton de Vaud (CH) based on the provided locations of past events and the provided (potential) landslide predictors:
+Julia-based workflow to predict where landslides are most likely to occur in Canton de Vaud (CH) based on the provided locations of past events and the (potential) landslide predictors:
 - Digital Elevation Model (DEM)
 - Slope
 - Plan curvature